Credits and info for "The Horizon," my most recent CD.

 Lea Morris arranged and sang her own backing Vocals on Why Why Why and Ten Good Reasons.
-Lena Seikaly sang the top two backing vocal parts on "Pompeii" Everything else was arranged, sung, played, sequenced and whatever by me.
+Lena Seikaly sang the top two backing vocal parts on "Pompeii" Everything else was arranged, sung, played, sequenced, recorded, edited, mixed and mastered by me.

 I used a lot of sampled instruments, and I've included info on what samples/loops/virtual instruments I used, because some musician friends have asked about that.
 If your eyes glaze over, ignore all that.

 Here's what's on the CD: